Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Background

 \subsection{Manifold Topology Divergence}

 The Manifold Topology Divergence, or $\operatorname{MTop-Div}$, was proposed in~\cite{barannikov2021manifold}. $\operatorname{MTop-Div}(M, N)$ quantifies the difference between two data manifolds $\mathcal{M}$ and $\mathcal{N}$, approximated by point clouds $M$ and $N$.
 It is computed as the sum of interval lengths in the $\operatorname{Cross-Barcode}(M, N)$, a set of intervals representing topological features distinguishing $N$ from $M \cup N$.
 A larger divergence indicates a greater topological difference between the manifolds.
-For more details on topological data analysis, see Appendix~\ref{sec:appendix_topology}.
+Appendix~\ref{sec:appendix_topology} contains more details on TDA.